Walker Buehler: Philadelphia Phillies (2025)

+San Diego Padres (2026–present)

+On February 16, 2026, Buehler signed a minor league contract with the San Diego Padres.
+On March 25, the Padres selected Buehler's contract after he made the team's Opening Day roster.

 Personal life

 Buehler has heard the famous roll call scene from the 1986 film Ferris Bueller's Day Off many times throughout his life.
 Buehler embraced the nickname "Ferris," incorporating it into his Twitter handle and wearing it on his jersey during the 2018 MLB Players Weekend.
 He chose to wear the nickname "Buetane" for the 2019 MLB Players Weekend.

 Buehler is a native of Lexington, Kentucky, the "Horse Capital of the World," home to the Kentucky Horse Park, The Red Mile and Keeneland race courses, and grew up a big fan of horse racing.
 He has a minority ownership stake in 2020 Kentucky Derby and 2020 Breeders' Cup Classic winner Authentic, trained by Bob Baffert.
 Buehler attended the 2020 Breeders' Cup Classic.

 Buehler began dating McKenzie Marcinek when they were in the eighth grade.
 They married in December 2021.
-Their first child, a daughter, was born in February 2024.
+Their first child, a daughter they named Finley, was born in February 2024.